 2. Free Trial: Winner = Weight Watchers

-Noom currently has an offer where you get the first 14 days of their coaching program for only $1 where you don’t get billed the full amount if you cancel within 14 days.
+Noom currently has an offer where you get the first 7 days (or 1 week) of their personal coaching program for only $0.50 where you don’t get billed the full amount if you cancel within 7 days.

-You’ll have full access to the coaching, and a lot of reviewers commented that this provides a good start to creating new healthy habits that will help you lose weight.
+You’ll have full access to the personal coaching program, and a lot of reviewers commented that this provides a good start to creating new healthy habits that will help with healthy weight loss.

-Weight Watchers works on a monthly subscription as well, but the company advertises that you can take them up on a free first month.
+Weight Watchers works on and offer a per month subscription as well, but the company advertises that you can sign up for the program for free on the first month.
 This is a really good way to give it a test run and see how the point system works for you in modifying your food habits.

-For this reason, it’s a win for Weight Watchers, as you receive a full month of free trial rather than just two weeks, so the score is now 1-1.
+For this reason, it’s a win for the latter, as you receive a full month of free trial rather than just two weeks, so the score is now 1-1.

 3. Support: Winner = Weight Watchers

-From all the reviews we looked at, this was a particularly tight call.
-So many people have complimented the support being offered for everything from setting achievable goals and getting you into the mindset of sticking with the programs, and sustaining the healthy habits for long term.
+Many have complimented the support being offered for everything, from setting achievable goal weight, getting you into the mindset and approach of sticking with the programs, and sustaining the healthy habits for long term.

-Because Weight Watchers has been actively helping people achieve a healthier life for over 50 years through their weight loss program, they have built up a huge community and support service.
+Because Weight Watchers has been actively helping its users achieve a healthier life for over 50 years through their weight loss program, they have built up a huge community and support service.

 Purely based on the experience and size of the support community, it’s a win for Weight Watchers, with a current score of 1-2.